 TLDR: Community is important, network effect is important, and they both have their own roles to play in a successful online course.

-When does it make sense to create an online course?
+3. When to create an online course

 Let’s take a step back and think about why you would want to create an online course in the first place.